doubleedesign/comet-components/docs-site/docs/installation/wordpress-blocks.md

 :::details Comet Components plugin <Badge type="tip" text="Essential" vertical="middle" />
 The Comet Components plugin provides:

-- implementations of WordPress core blocks listed in its `block-support.json` file
+- implementations of WordPress core blocks listed in its `block-support.json` file, as Comet Component versions
-- additional blocks and variations that correspond to Comet components such as `Container`, `Call-to-Action`, `Callout`,  `FileGroup`, `Accordion`, and `Tabs`
+- additional blocks and variations that correspond to selected Comet components such as `Container`, `Call-to-Action`, `Callout`,  `FileGroup`, `Accordion`, and `Tabs`
 - support for using Comet Components for reusable blocks (synced patterns), such as a call-to-action used in multiple places on a site.

 Comet Components blocks utilise core blocks and options where practical, but some blocks do use ACF Pro where it provides a better user experience.